AF-1/sobras/lms-jivelite-change-font/README.md

 [Here](https://www.fileformat.info/info/unicode/char/2605/fontsupport.htm) is a non-exhaustive list of fonts that include the black star character.

 The **FontReplacer applet** installs an expanded version of the default FreeSans font.
-If this font is too large for your device or the strain on memory resources is too great try a smaller one like the **DejaVu Sans Condensed** font (ttf, **regular** and **bold**).
+It's a "merged FreeSans + DroidSansFallback font to provide a fuller character set, including Chinese/Japanese/Korean characters".
+I recommend you try this one first.<br>If this font is too large for your device or the strain on memory resources is too great try a smaller one like the **DejaVu Sans Condensed** font (ttf, **regular** and **bold**).
 The example commands below use the DejaVu Sans Condensed font.

 If you need information on how to get SSH access to your device and copy files to your device, take a look at the first steps of [this manual](https://github.com/AF-1/sobras/tree/main/lms-nowplaying_screen_with_ratings/).
 <br><br>